Have you ever played Overwatch 2 and heard some in-game terminology you didn’t understand?

 2. Short for composition – the mix of heroes that are picked by the team for the match

 Crowd control is essentially any ability that can stop an opponent’s movement.
-The most notable abilities are – Cassidy’s Flashbang, Roadhog’s Hook, Brigitte’s Shield Bash and Orisa’s Halt.
+The most notable abilities are – Cassidy’s Flashbang, Roadhog’s Hook, and Orisa’s Halt or Javelin.

 Short for ‘difference’, diff is used when a player is underperforming in a role in comparison to the enemy in the same role.
 For example, if the enemy Reinhardt is doing a lot better than your Reinhardt, someone may say ‘Tank diff’.

-Dive is used in relation to the dive team composition – where a team has a Winston, D.Va and two flankers.
-The aim of this composition is to dive straight into the enemy and be aggressive, and is one of the most common comps used in Overwatch.
+Dive is used in relation to the dive team composition – where a team has a Winston, D.Va, or Hammond and two flankers.
+The aim of this composition is to dive straight into the enemy and be aggressive, and is one of the most common comps used in Overwatch 2.

 Meaning ‘Damage Per Second’ in standard gaming terms, the DPS of the team are basically your main damage dealers.
 They can either deal burst damage – where you can give out high amounts of damage in a short period of time, or sustained damage – where you deal damage over a longer period of time.